 In the 1930s, Shanghai became the most important port in Asia and the world's largest trading and banking firms set up houses along the Bund.

 1937: Japanese Invasion

 In 1937, Japanese bombs hit Shanghai and controlled Shanghai and much of China's eastern coast until 1945.

 1949: New Shanghai

-- 1949: Most foreigners have left Shanghai and the Chinese Communist state takes control of the city and the formerly privately-held businesses.
+In 1949, most foreigners left Shanghai and the Chinese Communist state took control of the city and the formerly privately-held businesses.
 The foreign concession era officially ends.

-Opening up to the Outside World
+1976: Opening up to the Outside World